smbet/veeper/docs/overview.rst

         Name of the spectrum file used for this fit

     restwave
-        Restframe wavelength of the transition
+        Restframe wavelength of the transition in angstroms

     zsys
-        Redshift of the absorption line system that includes this line
+        Redshift of the absorption system that includes this line transition

     col
         Initial guess for the column density